 There are various options for database access for your research and class needs:

-- MySQL - We offer MySQL database access for SoIC students, faculty, and staff for class and research use as well as for production school-wide projects.
-To request a database, please contact us and include the following information in your request:
+- MySQL - UITS offers MySQL database access via the Research Database Complex (RDC).
+SICE also offers MySQL database access for SICE students, faculty, and staff for class and research use as well as for production school-wide projects.
+To request a database on the SICE MySQL server, please contact us and include the following information in your request:

 - Expected maximum size of your database